 As with any city, finding good vegan options can be hit and miss, but with the help of a vegan app such as Happy Cow, you’ll find that there are hundreds of places to choose from in Barcelona.

 Continued by Jenni

 When I told my Polish friend that I was going to Gdansk he laughed and said, ‘What are you going to eat?’
 It turns out that this was a good question because most restaurants in Gdansk have no vegan options at all.
-I walked around the city hungry for hours and checked pretty much all of them!
+I walked around the city hungry for hours and checked almost all of them!

 Poles traditionally eat a lot of meat, favouring dishes such as duck blood soup, Polish sausages and meat-stuffed dumplings.
 Whilst you may find vegan restaurants in big cities such as Warsaw, there aren’t yet any in Gdansk.

-The only real options for vegans in Gdansk are to find Chinese or Indian restaurants, or to ask for dishes to be modified.
+The only real options for vegans in Gdansk are to find Chinese or Indian restaurants or to ask for dishes to be modified.
 Although most waiters and waitresses in Gdansk speak very good English, I found that they often didn’t quite understand what was being asked, even when using the Polish word for vegan: ‘wegański’.